Self-Managed Super Fund – for up to 6 members

 Self-managed superannuation funds are subject to specific laws and regulations in Australia.
 The book provides detailed information on these rules.
 These include contributions, investments, taxation, compliance, and reporting requirements.
 Understanding these regulations is crucial to ensure compliance and avoid penalties.

-Why must a single member SMSF require two human trustees or a SMSF Company Trustee?
+Why must a single-member SMSF require two human trustees or an SMSF Company Trustee?

-The Superannuation laws requires for a single member fund that you have two human Trustees.
+The Superannuation laws require for a single member fund that you have two human Trustees.
 (Or you can have a Corporate Trustee for an SMSF.)

 It is silly and wrong to argue that the requirement for a second human trustee is because of trust law.
 A trust requires that the trustee and the beneficiary be different.
 A trust cannot exist when the trustee and the member are the same person.
 That is a correct statement of trust law.
 But the SMSF holds the assets for not just the member but for other purposes such as dependants when the member dies.

 Want to learn about ‘trusts?
-Start you journey watching this free training course and reading this article.
+Start your journey by watching this free training course and reading this article.

 Complies with new TRIS rules